passthehashbrowns/passthehashbrowns.github.io/_posts/2020-06-18-HaskHell-Authors-Writeup.md

 Once we navigate to the Submit page, we find a pretty basic file upload functionality.
 ![Submit page](https://passthehashbrowns.github.io/images/submit_page.png)

 On a previous page, the professor noted that only Haskell files would be accepted for upload, because of a lesson learned previously.
 We can try uploading other types of files, but they won't be accepted.
 We have a few routes that we can take from here.
 The immediate thought that comes to mind is to try and use Haskell to interact with system processes.
 I've written a short piece of code to do just that.
+This screenshot shows "ls -la" but in the actual submission I used wget to download a Python payload, and then run it in another upload.
 ![Haskell base code](https://passthehashbrowns.github.io/images/haskell_base_cmd.png)

 The Python payload that I used is just the PentestMonkey Python one-liner expanded because of my own neurosis.